mykulyncom/macos-for-developers/readme.md

-# MacOS for web developers
+# macOS for web developers

 ## Table of contents
 * [iTerm2](#iterm2)